Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Introduction

-While our both randomized algorithms considerably improve update time upon the exact algorithm, we also analyze their relative performance.
-We show that under some assumptions, if $\ln n < \epsilon^{-1}$ our first algorithm outperforms our second algorithm and if $\ln n \geq \epsilon^{-1}$ our second algorithm has better pre-processing and update time complexities.
+While our randomized algorithms considerably improve update time upon the exact algorithm, we also analyze their relative performance.
+We show that under some assumptions, if $\ln n < \epsilon^{-1}$ our first algorithm outperforms our second algorithm and if $\ln n \geq \epsilon^{-1}$ our second algorithm reveals a better update time.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we present preliminaries and necessary background and definitions used in the paper.
 In Section~\ref{sec:relatedwork}, we provide an overview on related work.
 In Section~\ref{section:sketch}, we briefly introduce subsampled randomized Hadamard transform and \textsf{CountSketch}.
-In Section~\ref{section:randomized}, we present our first randomized algorithm for the dynamic graph regression problem, which is based on subsampled randomized Hadamard transform.
+In Section~\ref{section:randomized}, we present our first randomized algorithm for the dynamic graph regression problem, which is based on subsampled randomized Hadamard transform\footnote{Parts of the results discussed in Section~\ref{section:randomized} were presented in {\em Proceedings of the 29th ACM International Conference on Information and Knowledge Management} (CIKM~2020), pp. 2045-2048~\cite{DBLP:conf/cikm/Chehreghani20}.}.
 In Section~\ref{section:countsketch}, we introduce our second randomized algorithm, which is based on \textsf{CountSketch}.
 We discuss and compare our proposed algorithms in Section~\ref{sec:discussion}.
 Finally, the paper is concluded in Section~\ref{sec:conclusion}.